xhuks/Cloud-Security-Journey/README.md

 # Cloud-Security-Journey
-A documentation of my Cloud Sedcurity journey
+A documentation of my Cloud Security journey